Beechcraft Denali: Design

 Cabin altitude at 31,000 ft should be 6,130 ft.
 Its cabin is 58×63 in (147×160 cm) tall and wide with a flat floor, 3 inches (7.6 cm) wider than its closest competitor; the 59×53 in (150×135 cm) tall by wide cargo door is larger than the PC-12's 53×52 in (135×132 cm) door.

 Metal bonding makes the wings more resistant to fuel leaks and automatic drilling saves some labor.
 The cabin is precisely mated to other structures thanks to routing and pin-locating tools.
 To lower the number of holes and fasteners needed, large parts like the wing spar and main doors are monolithically machined from a single aluminum billet, or chemically milled like the titanium firewall.

+In May 2023 the manufacturer announced that the aircraft will be delivered with Garmin Emergency Autoland as standard equipment.